 Accounts receivable are carried at their estimated collectible amounts.
-Receivables are created upon shipment of an order if the credit card payment is rejected or does not match the order total.
-As of December 31, 2019 and 2018, receivables consisted primarily of amounts due from preferred customers and associates.
+As of December 31, 2022 and 2021, receivables consisted primarily of amounts due from preferred customers and associates.
 The Company periodically evaluates its receivables for collectability based on historical experience, recent account activities, and the length of time receivables are past due and writes-off receivables when they become uncollectible.
-As of December 31, 2019 and 2018, the Company held an allowance for doubtful accounts of \$0.7 million and \$0.8 million, respectively.
+At each of December 31, 2022 and 2021, the Company held an allowance for doubtful accounts of \$1.0 million.